AngelValentino/TaskFlow/docs/architecture.md

 ## Custom JWT Authentication System

 This backend uses a lightweight, custom implementation of JWT (JSON Web Token) encoding and decoding for stateless authentication, built in PHP.
 The JWT handling is implemented via the `JWTCodec` and `Auth` service classes.
+The codec is based on the implementation by Dave Hollingworth, adapted to fit the specific needs of this project.

 ### JWT Structure